-- (a) Accompanying partner means the partner of a Volunteer who is identified during the selection process before the Volunteer leaves New Zealand to take up their assignment and who accompanies the Volunteer into the field for all or most of the assignment. - (b) Branch means a duly constituted and active Branch which: - holds a Branch Annual General Meeting the quorum for which shall be six financial members of VSA, at which a Committee of at least 3 (three) members is elected, including a Chair, a Secretary and a Treasurer.
-Where the offices of Secretary and Treasurer are combined as Secretary/ Treasurer, one other financial member of VSA shall be elected to the Committee; and - ii holds at least 3 other meetings, functions or activities in each financial year. - (c) CEO means the Chief Executive Officer for the time being of VSA; - (d) Committees : Both standing committees and ad hoc committees are established by resolution of the Council as required by Council from time to time in accordance with Clause 13.7(d). - (e) Foundation means the Volunteer Service Abroad Foundation, the body established on 4 May 1984 and incorporated as a Charitable Trust under the Charitable Trusts Act 1957 on 18 May 1994, incorporation number: 607061.
+- (a) Accompanying partner means the partner of a Volunteer who is identified during the selection process before the Volunteer leaves New Zealand to take up their assignment and who accompanies the Volunteer into the field for all or most of the assignment. - (b) CEO means the Chief Executive Officer for the time being of VSA; - (c) Committees: Both standing committees and ad hoc committees are established by resolution of the Council as required by Council from time to time in accordance with Clause 13.7(d). - (d) Foundation means the Volunteer Service Abroad Foundation, the body established on 4 May 1984 and incorporated as a Charitable Trust under the Charitable Trusts Act 1957 on 18 May 1994, incorporation number: 607061.
 It was registered as a charitable entity under the Charities Act 2005 on 10 June 2008, registration number: CC25661.
-The Foundation was established to support, promote, encourage, and maintain the work of VSA and to further the aims and objects of VSA. - (f) Patron means the person taking the honorary position described in clause 5. - (g) Period of service abroad means the actual period of service outside New Zealand or, if a volunteer's service abroad is ended early through no fault of the volunteer, the period the volunteer would have served if his or her service had not ended early. - (h) Related Person for the purposes of clauses 8.7 10.1 and 10.2 and in relation to any business to which section CW42 of the Income Tax Act 2007 applies, means a person specified in paragraphs (i) to (iv) of subsection (5)(b) of that section, the persons currently specified being: a settlor or trustee of the trust by which the business is carried on; or - i.
-A settlor or trustee of the trust by which the business is carried on: or - ii. a shareholder or director of the company by which the business is carried on; or - iii. a settlor or trustee of a trust that is a shareholder of the company by which the business is carried on; or - iv. a person associated with a settlor, trustee, shareholder or director already mentioned in this definition. - (i) Returned volunteer means a VSA volunteer who has carried out an assignment to the satisfaction of VSA - (j) Teleconference Meeting for the purposes of clause 13.5 means a meeting where the participants are contemporaneously linked by telephone or some other means of instant audio or audio and visual communication. - (k) Volunteer refers to a person who contracts with VSA in return for development services to meet the purposes as defined in Clause 3 (a) and may be paid a living allowance, expenses and have accommodation provided.

-- (I) Voting Member means a financial member excluding any financial member who has advised VSA in writing that he or she has decided to be a non-voting member. - (m) Voting Information includes a clear explanation of the preferential voting system used by VSA and clear voting instructions, and may also include biographical and other information supplied by each candidate in accordance with specifications set by the Council. - (n) Written Notice means a notice sent by post or by electronic means to the address of a member recorded by VSA in its membership records.
+The Foundation was established to support, promote, encourage, and maintain the work of VSA and to further the aims and objects of VSA. - (e) Patron means the person taking the honorary position described in clause 5. - (f) Period of service abroad means the actual period of service outside New Zealand or, if a volunteer's service abroad is ended early through no fault of the volunteer, the period the volunteer would have served if his or her service had not ended early. - (g) Related Person for the purposes of clauses 8.7 10.1 and 10.2 and in relation to any business to which section CW42 of the Income Tax Act 2007 applies, means a person specified in paragraphs (i) to (iv) of subsection (5)(b) of that section, the persons currently specified being: a settlor or trustee of the trust by which the business is carried on; or - i.
+A settlor or trustee of the trust by which the business is carried on: or - ii. a shareholder or director of the company by which the business is carried on; or - iii. a settlor or trustee of a trust that is a shareholder of the company by which the business is carried on; or - iv. a person associated with a settlor, trustee, shareholder or director already mentioned in this definition. - (h) Returned volunteer means a VSA volunteer who has carried out an assignment to the satisfaction of VSA - (i) Teleconference Meeting for the purposes of clause 13.5 means a meeting where the participants are contemporaneously linked by telephone or some other means of instant audio or audio and visual communication. - (j) Volunteer refers to a person who contracts with VSA in return for development services to meet the purposes as defined in Clause 3 (a) and may be paid a living allowance, expenses and have accommodation provided. - (k) Voting Member means a financial member excluding any financial member who has advised VSA in writing that he or she has decided to be a non-voting member. - (I) Voting Information includes a clear explanation of the preferential voting system used by VSA and clear voting instructions, and may also include biographical and other information supplied by each candidate in accordance with specifications set by the Council. - (m) Written Notice means a notice sent by post or by electronic means to the address of a member recorded by VSA in its membership records.